studioup/cerulean/bower_components/outdated-browser/README.md

             lowerThan: 'transform',
             languagePath: ''
         })
     ```

 6. Targeting browsers:

     You can do it in one of two ways: using Internet Explorer browsers as reference or specifying a CSS property.
-The outcome is the same, choose what is easier for you.
+The outcome is the same, choose what is easier for you (for Edge vs IE11 check issue [#198](https://github.com/burocratik/outdated-browser/issues/198)).

     Lower Than (<):